 In variable interest entities ("VIEs"), an entity is subject to consolidation under ASC 810-10 if the equity investors either do not have sufficient equity at risk for the entity to finance its activities without additional subordinated financial support, are unable to direct the entity's activities or are not exposed to the entity's losses or entitled to its residual returns.
 VIEs within the scope of ASC 810-10 are required to be consolidated by their primary beneficiary.
-The primary beneficiary of a VIE is determined to be the party that has both the power to direct the activities of a VIE that most significantly impact the VIE's economic performance and the obligation to absorb losses of the VIE that could potentially be significant to the VIE or the right to receive benefits from the VIE that could potentially be significant to the VIE.
+The primary beneficiary of a VIE is determined to be the party that has both the power to direct the activities of a VIE that most significantly impact the VIE's economic performance and the obligation to absorb losses of the VIE that could potentially be significant to the VIE.
 This determination can sometimes involve complex and subjective analyses.
 Further, ASC 810-10 also requires ongoing assessments of whether an enterprise is the primary beneficiary of a VIE.
 In accordance with ASC 810-10, all transferees, including variable interest entities, must be evaluated for consolidation.
 See Note 3 for more detail.